-The esophagus is a muscular tube that is responsible for moving food from the throat to the stomach.
-Esophageal cancer occurs when a malignant (cancerous) tumor forms in the esophagus lining.
-As it grows it can affect the deep tissues and muscle of the esophagus.
-A tumor can appear anywhere along the length of the esophagus, but in the United States they’re most common toward the bottom.
+The esophagus is a muscular tube that’s responsible for moving food from the throat to the stomach.
+Esophageal cancer can occur when a malignant tumor forms in the lining of the esophagus.
+As the tumor grows, it can affect the deep tissues and muscle of the esophagus.
+A tumor can appear anywhere along the length of the esophagus, including the junction of the esophagus and stomach, or where the two meet.

-- Squamous cell carcinoma occurs when the cancer starts in the flat, thin cells that make up the lining of the esophagus.
+Squamous cell carcinoma occurs when cancer starts in the flat, thin cells that make up the lining of the esophagus.
 This form most often appears in the top or middle of the esophagus, but it can appear anywhere.

-- Adenocarcinoma occurs when cancer starts in the glandular cells of the esophagus that are responsible for production of fluids such as mucus.
+Adenocarcinoma occurs when cancer starts in the glandular cells of the esophagus that are responsible for the production of fluids such as mucus.
 Adenocarcinomas are most common in the lower portion of the esophagus.

-- weight loss without trying
+- unintentional weight loss

 - frequent choking while eating